Upstatement/ups-public-library/src/entries/what-is-css.md

 }
 ```

-## Continue Learning

-For the full documentation of CSS selectors, visit: [CSS Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).
+---

-At this point, you should have enough knowledge to begin writing basic CSS.
-Learning property names and their corresponding values by heart is largely a memorization exercise that requires time.
+At this point, you should have enough knowledge to write basic CSS.
+Learning property names and their corresponding values by heart is largely a memorization exercise that takes time.
 Don't hesitate to look up properties and their documentation on MDN or find advice about how to make something on Stack Overflow.
-Your editor's autocomplete feature will also likely be a big help!
+Your editor's autocomplete feature will also likely be a big help.

-To continue your learning, look into these topics:
+#### Helpful links

 - [CSS attribute selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors)
 - [CSS variables](<https://developer.mozilla.org/en-US/docs/Web/CSS/var()>)